 Girl Walks Into A Bar by Rachel Dratch

-Rachel Dratch is best known for her years on SNL (Debbie Downer?), and recurring roll on 30 Rock.
-Her new autobiography Girl Walks Into A Bar, is her hysterically funny journey through show business and comedy.
+Rachel Dratch is best known for her years on SNL (Debbie Downer) and recurring cameos on 30 Rock.
+Her new autobiography, Girl Walks Into a Bar, is her hysterically funny journey through show business and comedy.

-I think she really is laugh out loud funny, and having seen her comedy for so long, could hear her deliver the lines as I read them, a real bonus.
-She is very self-depricating and tells of her struggle to break into theatre, comedy, SNL, and her rise to the middle.
+She really is laugh-out-loud funny, and having seen her comedy for so long, I could hear her deliver the lines as I read them.
+She is very self-deprecating and tells of her struggle to break into theatre, comedy, SNL, and her rise to the middle.

 "Have you guys seen 30 Rock?
 Yeah...
 I'm not Jenna."

 After filming the pilot and a few shows, the network 'went in another direction' with Jane Krakowski.
-Rachel stayed on in recurring parts as a Russian hooker, blue man, and the cat wrangler, but had to return to 30 Rock and see Jane refilm the part she had already filmed.
+Rachel stayed on in recurring parts as a Russian hooker, blue man, and the cat wrangler, and had to see Jane refilm the part she had already filmed.
 Wah Waaah...

-Then one day, she walks into a bar, and meets John.
-After just 6 months of long distance dating, she finds out she's pregnant and he moves to New York to parent.
-Her take on the unplanned pregnancy and the world that goes with parenthood is really funny, including chapters like How To Care For Your F-in Baby (parenting classes where the instructor throws a lot of f-bombs!).
-After years of going to all her girlfriends baby showers, she has her own to deal with.
+Then one day, she walks into a bar and meets John.
+After just 6 months of long-distance dating, she finds out she's pregnant, and he moves to New York.
+Her take on the unplanned pregnancy and the world that goes with parenthood is really funny, including chapters like How To Care For Your F-in Baby.
+After years of going to all her girlfriends' baby showers, she has her own to deal with.

 I thought this was a laugh-out-loud book.
-If you have read Tina Fey's Bossypants, it's along the same lines with lots of heart and great one liners.
+Along the same lines as Tina Fey's Bossypants, with lots of heart and great one-liners.
 A real treat.

 2012 / Hardcover / 272 pages